vuejs/vuefire/packages/documentation/docs/vuexfire/binding-subscriptions.md

 }
 ```

 `sharedWith` is also an array of References, but those references are users.
 Users also contain references to documents, therefore, if we automatically bind every nested reference, we could end up with an infinite-memory-consumming binding.
-By default, if we bind `users/1` with Vuefire, this is what we end up having:
+By default, if we bind `users/1` with Vuexfire, this is what we end up having:

 ```js
 {